 Doors and lights are also manipulated at will by unseen entities.

-The Garden Room has additional activity which includes singing from an unknown person, laughter, and a young child is occasionally spotted in the room bouncing a ball.
+The Garden Room has more activity that includes singing from an unknown person, laughter, and a young child is occasionally spotted in the room bouncing a ball.

-Not to be left out Mrs. B’s also has their very own lady in white.
+Not to be left out, the hotel also has their very own lady in white.
 The woman is typically in the dining room or main lobby.
 Based on her sighing and sobbing most people who have encountered her believe she was unhappy with something that occurred at the hotel or the hotel itself.

 The St. James Hotel in Red Wing first opened in 1875.
-There have been many people through the doors of the hotel since its grand opening.
+There have been many people through the hotel doors since its grand opening.

-The amount of ghosts spotted and otherworldly activity is staggering.
+The amount of ghosts spotted and paranormal activity is staggering.
 There is so much activity that this is one of the most haunted hotels in Minnesota.

-People who choose to stay at the St. James Hotel need to be aware of the potential for encountering one ghost that has haunted the hotel for some time.
+People who stay at the St. James Hotel need to be aware of the potential for encountering one ghost that has haunted the hotel for some time.